Self-employed tax deductions: A cheat sheet

 A small business may qualify to claim a tax credit for up to 50% of the health premiums (a better tax break than a deduction) for SHOP Marketplace coverage.

-As a small business owner, not all business expenses qualify as a tax deduction – there are some specific IRS rules you need to follow when it comes to small business tax write offs: they must be ordinary and necessary.
+Not all self-employed expenses qualify as a tax deduction – there are some specific IRS rules you need to follow when it comes to them: they must be ordinary and necessary.

 - An ordinary expense is one that is common and accepted in your trade or business.